History of Evan Mobley in Timeline

 Evan Mobley

 Evan Mobley is an American professional basketball player currently playing for the Cleveland Cavaliers in the NBA.
-After playing college basketball for the USC Trojans, he was drafted third overall by the Cavaliers in 2021.
-By the 2024-2025 season, Mobley had earned recognition as an All-Star and was named the NBA Defensive Player of the Year, solidifying his impact in the league.
+He played college basketball for the USC Trojans before being drafted third overall by the Cavaliers in the 2021 NBA draft.
+By the 2024-2025 season, Mobley had earned his first All-Star selection and was named the NBA Defensive Player of the Year, marking significant achievements early in his professional career.

 On January 21, 2023, Evan Mobley became only the fourth player since 1979, when the 3-point line was adopted, to score at least 38 points without making a free throw or 3-pointer.